 There is plenty of private accommodation available to rent near the University.
 The Students' Union provides housing information to students who wish to rent private houses or student flats in Reading.

 No – all areas of halls (including bedrooms) have been designated as no-smoking areas.

-The Accommodation Guarantee applies to students who meet one the following criteria:
+The Accommodation Guarantee applies to students who meet one of the following criteria:

-A new full-time undergraduate who holds Reading as a Firm UCAS choice and applies for accommodation by 23:59 on 1 August and satisfies any conditions of your academic offer by 31 August of your year of entry*
+- a new full-time undergraduate who holds Reading as a firm UCAS choice and applies for accommodation by 23:59 on 1 August, and satisfies any conditions of their academic offer by 31 August of their year of entry

-A new full-time postgraduate who has accepted an offer from the University and applies for accommodation by 23:59 on 1 August and satisfies any conditions of your academic offer by 31 August of your year of entry*.
+- a new full-time postgraduate who has accepted an offer from the University and applies for accommodation by 23:59 on 1 August, and satisfies any conditions of their academic offer by 31 August of their year of entry.